-By providing opportunities to learn and progress at individual paces, levels, and abilities.
-This program’s one-on-one mentoring, evidence-based practices, specialized instruction, and project-based curriculum are designed to enhance higher-level thinking, provide creative learning experiences, progress learning, maximize potential, and develop skills to solidify strengths and improve weaknesses.
+By providing opportunities to learn and progress at individual paces, levels, and abilities, the GHLL program’s one-on-one mentoring, evidence-based practices, specialized instruction, and project-based curriculum are designed to enhance higher-level thinking, provide creative learning experiences, progress talents, maximize one's potential, and develop skills to solidify strengths and improve weaknesses.

 Add-ons, including participation in the Gifted and Higher-Level Learner Program, are not available for part-time students.
 See the Pricing Chart for specifics.

+Students enrolling in the one-semester GHLL Program will only have access to the first half of the curriculum, which provides a general foundation of the basic higher-level learning concepts.
 Students enrolled in the one-year program have access to the entire curriculum.
 The comprehensive topics show students how to apply the higher-level foundation learned in the first half of the year, practice effective critical thinking techniques for different contexts, and gain useful tools for success in academics, the real world, and more.

 The year-long GHLL provides students with more projects and open-ended questions than a regular course at Enlightium.
 This gives students the ability to explain themselves and demonstrate what they've learned in a way that encourages critical thinking, self-expression, and the self-driven pursuit of knowledge.
 The assignments require more thought and effort, but not necessarily more work.